 The program offers comprehensive continuing education in the treatment of critically ill and injured patients, stressing current basic and cutting edge guidelines and technology for evaluation, diagnosis, and management.
 The course is designed to enhance the knowledge and skills of those caring for ill and injured patients in rural, urban, and suburban hospitals.

-1)Describe innovative, appropriate techniques and technology for optimal care of the injured or seriously ill patient in urban and rural environments, 2) Apply concepts from urban and rural trauma and acute care surgery cases to the practice setting, 3) Describe practical exposure techniques and guidelines for management and early control of injuries and acute surgical conditions, 4) Identify the dilemmas, ethics, and solutions relative to managing critically ill and injured patients, 5) Discuss care issues particular to the surgical intensive care unit, including use of steroids, APRV, sepsis, vasopressors, nutrition, and non-hemorrhagic shock, 6) Address issues relative to trauma and acute care surgery evolution, including managing TBI, pain, bowel obstruction, appendicitis, and peripheral vascular trauma.
-7) Discuss ongoing advances and the controversies surrounding them, including appropriate use of REBOA, opioids for trauma patients, nonoperative management, use of ECMO, and endovascular management of trauma, 8) Discuss how to manage complications of missed injuries, difficult stomas, short gut syndrome, and penetrating injuries in the presence of incorporated mesh, 9) Discuss the COVID-19 challenges presented to surgeons, and 10) Discuss evolving nonclinical issues, including the acute care surgery model, proliferation of trauma centers, ICU bundles, burnout, guidelines vs good judgement, and the challenges of training emergency surgeons.
+1)Describe innovative, appropriate techniques and technology for optimal care of the injured or seriously ill patient in urban and rural environments, 2) Apply concepts from urban and rural trauma and acute care surgery cases to the practice setting, 3) Describe practical exposure techniques and guidelines for management and early control of injuries and acute surgical conditions, 4) Identify the dilemmas, ethics, and solutions relative to managing critically ill and injured patients, 5) Discuss care issues particular to the surgical intensive care unit, including use of steroids, advanced rescue strategies, sepsis, vasopressors, nutrition, and non-hemorrhagic shock, 6) Address issues relative to trauma and acute care surgery evolution, including managing TBI, rib fractures, bowel obstruction, appendicitis, and peripheral vascular trauma.
+7) Discuss ongoing advances and the controversies surrounding them, including appropriate use of REBOA, opioids for trauma patients, nonoperative management, and endovascular management of trauma, 8) Discuss how to manage complications of missed injuries, difficult stomas, and injuries in the presence of incorporated mesh, 9) Discuss the COVID-19 challenges presented to surgeons, and 10) Discuss evolving nonclinical issues, including the acute care surgery model, proliferation of trauma centers, ICU bundles, burnout, guidelines vs good judgement, and the challenges of training emergency surgeons.

 Didactic lecture, panel discussions, audiovisual aids, and course syllabus.